top of page

 Heat the oil in a saucepan.
 Add the chicken, chilli paste, lemongrass and kaffir leaves and fry for 10 minutes on medium heat.
 Cook till the liquids have completely dried up and the paste fries and sticks to the chicken.

-Add the coconut milk, water and salt and cook with the lid on for 20 minutes.
-Add the potatoes and mix in well. the potatoes should be well submerged in the curry, if they are not add a touch of water.
-Simmer for an additional 30 minutes till the potatoes atr very soft.
+Add the coconut milk, water, and salt and cook with the lid on for 20 minutes.
+Add the potatoes and mix in well.
+The potatoes should be well submerged in the curry; if they are not, add a touch of water.
+Simmer for an additional 30 minutes until the potatoes are very soft.

 Serve hot with either rice noodles or rice.